borntofrappe/game-development/Games/Side Pocket/README.md

   </g>
 </svg>

-_Please note_: one of the game's feature is that the balls can be toggled between ball and number.
+One of the game's feature is that the balls can be toggled between ball and number.
+With this different view, the design changes to show the respective number aligned in the outline of a circle.

 <svg viewBox="-5 -5 110 60" width="220" height="120">
   <g stroke="hsl(0, 0%, 30%)" fill="none" >